rohithakondakalla/memo-mesh-ai/README.md

 > **Give what you remember.
 Get what you want.**

 Memory Weaver is an AI-powered personal memory assistant that transforms uploaded documents into an intelligent, searchable second brain.
-Instead of searching through folders, users can ask questions naturally, and the AI understands, connects, and retrieves information with supporting source documents.
+Users can upload PDFs, Word documents, images, text files, and personal notes.
+The AI reads and understands every document, extracts key information, automatically groups related documents into meaningful events, and allows users to create and manage notes.
+Instead of simply retrieving documents, Memory Weaver analyzes their content to answer questions in natural language, providing accurate responses with the original source documents for verification.

 ---